bbauska/W3Cx-2of5/README.md

 One key to understanding HTML, or any computer language, is to be sure that you avoid ambiguity, because computers generally are not good at judgement calls.
-For example, you could streamline HTML so that whenever you see a &lt;p> tag, you start a new paragraph, no close tag needed.
+For example, you could streamline HTML so that whenever you see a <p> tag, you start a new paragraph, no close tag needed.
 That might work most of the time, but that would prevent you from nesting one element inside another, as the browser could not know if you meant the new element to be nested or a successor.